trinitysc/jekyll-blog/_articles/devotion.md

 ### Reading the Bible
 Practically speaking, it can help to have a Reading Plan.
 Robert Murray M’Cheyne's [reading plan](https://www.mcheyne.info/calendar.pdf) has been a blessing to devout Christians since the mid 1800's.
 Or there is a [Bible Reading plan for Shirkers & Slackers](https://ransomfellowship.org/wp-content/uploads/2017/03/Bible-Reading-Program-for-Shirkers-and-Slackers.pdf).
 Or your Bible may have already come with a reading plan.
 For a bit more structure when reading with someone else, [The Word one-to-one](https://www.theword121.com/) provides guided reads through John's Gospel and the book of Acts.

-For help seeing the Big Picture, check out _[God's Big Pucture](https://www.godsbigpicture.co.uk/)_ by Vaughan Roberts, or Graeme Goldsworthy's _[According to Plan](https://www.ivpress.com/according-to-plan)_.
-For a lighter walk through the Bible, being released weekly through 2025, checkout our [40 Idioms](https://40-idioms.com) website.
+For help seeing the Big Picture, check out _[God's Big Picture](https://www.godsbigpicture.co.uk/)_ by Vaughan Roberts, or Graeme Goldsworthy's _[According to Plan](https://www.ivpress.com/according-to-plan)_.
+For a lighter walk through the Bible, being released weekly through 2025, check out our [40 Idioms](https://40-idioms.com) website.

 When it comes to prayer, some find it helpful to look at prayers written by others, like [Charles Spurgeon](https://www.spurgeongems.org/spurgeon-prayers/), or even [those of Jesus](https://www.crossway.org/books/the-prayers-of-jesus-tpb/).